YutoNakajima1101/YutoNakajima1101.github.io/_pages/about.md

 Research Interest
 ======
-I am interested in the exotic quantum phases that emerge in strongly correlated electron systems.
-My research focuses on uncovering the universal properties of these many-body states, such as topological order and fractionalization, using the framework of topological field theory.
+I am interested in the exotic quantum phases that emerge in **strongly correlated electron systems**.
+My research focuses on uncovering the universal properties of these many-body states, such as **topological order** and **symmetry fractionalization**, using the framework of topological field theory.

 By exploring the macroscopic responses and dynamics of emergent excitations, I aim to establish fundamental theories that describe novel states of matter and their potential applications in future quantum technologies.

 Keywords:
-- Fractional quantum Hall effect
+**- Fractional quantum Hall effect
 - Anyon, fractional statistics
 - TQFT (Topological quantum field theory)
 - Modular tensor category
-- Duality of field theory
+- Duality of field theory**

 <!--
 Getting started